open2c/cooler/docs/cli.rst

     Comment character that indicates lines to ignore.  [default: #]

-.. option:: --symmetric-input <symmetric_input>

-    Copy status of input data when using symmetric storage. | `unique`: Incoming data comes from a unique half of a symmetric matrix, regardless of how element coordinates are ordered.
-Execution will be aborted if duplicates are detected.
-This is the default setting when the output is a symmetric cooler. | `duplex`: Incoming data contains upper- and lower-triangle duplicates.
-All lower-triangle input elements will be discarded!
-If you wish to treat lower- and upper-triangle input data as distinct, use the `--no-symmetric-storage` option instead.   [default: unique]

-.. option:: -N, --no-symmetric-storage
+.. option:: -N, --no-symmetric-upper

-    Create a square matrix without implicit symmetry.
+    Create a complete square matrix without implicit symmetry.
 This allows for distinct upper- and lower-triangle values

+.. option:: --input-copy-status <input_copy_status>

+    Copy status of input data when using symmetric-upper storage. | `unique`: Incoming data comes from a unique half of a symmetric matrix, regardless of how element coordinates are ordered.
+Execution will be aborted if duplicates are detected. `duplex`: Incoming data contains upper- and lower-triangle duplicates.
+All lower-triangle input elements will be discarded! | If you wish to treat lower- and upper-triangle input data as distinct, use the ``--no-symmetric-upper`` option instead.   [default: unique]

 .. option:: --storage-options <storage_options>